 - Available backups are displayed under Backups Available for Download: Backups are displayed with the backup file name and the time stamp when the backup is generated.
 Click on the backup file name to download the available backup.

 - Select the location where you want to store the generated full backup, from Backup Destination: combo box.

 - If you want to receive an email notification of backup completion, provide the email address in the Email Address: field.

 - If you don’t want to receive an email notification, select Do not send email notification of backup completion field.

-- Once you provide required fields, click on Generate Backup button.
+- Once you provide the required fields, click on Generate Backup button.

 Step (5). cPanel will start full backup and display the Full Backup in Progress… page.

 Step (6).
-From Full Backup in Progress… page, click on Go Back link to go back to the Backups page.
+From the Full Backup in Progress… page, click on the Go Back link to go back to the Backups page.

 Step (7).
-In Backups page, it will display the generated full backup name along with whether the full backup is in progress or not.
-If full backup is completed, it will display the time stamp when we generated the backup.
+The Backups page, will display the generated full backup name along with whether the full backup is in progress or not.
+If the full backup is completed, it will display the time stamp when we generated the backup.

 Step (8).
 Click on the full backup name, to download the generated full backup.